 2 Proposal

 The United States proposes the following edits to the working document for a preliminary draft revision to Recommendation ITU-R M.2116-0 which are contained in Attachment 1.
 The United States also proposes the following edits and comments to the table of open issues contained in 5B/531 Annex 16 which are contained in Attachment 2.
 The proposed edits are highlighted in yellow.

+The United States is also proposing to elevate the status of this document to Preliminary Draft Revision.

 Attachment: 2